GHMT/ms-code-challenge/README.md

 ## Run instructions

-**NOTE:** Be sure to have installed node in your environment.
+**NOTE:** be sure to have installed node in your environment.
 At the time of developing this app I am using node version 10.16.3.

 1. `npm install`
 2. `npm start`